AlbertoFDR/web-security-class/website/source/browser/custom.browser.md

 Chromium project also includes other open-source projects (OSS) like the following ones:

--   _ChromiumOS:_ Root repo of many for the Linux and web-based OS
+-   _ChromiumOS:_ Root repo of many for the Linux and web-based OS.
 -   _V8:_ JavaScript and WASM runtime.
 (NodeJS uses this)
 -   _Skia:_ Low level graphics
 -   _Angle:_ 3D graphics